 Asset(s) Reason for exclusion Companies that are directly involved in the manufacture of; cluster munitions, nuclear explosive devices (NEDs) or anti-personnel mines The Meat Board seeks to invest in a manner that will not harm New Zealand's reputation in the global marketplace.
 This includes investing in a manner consistent with the Cluster Munitions Prohibition Act 2009 and the Nuclear Free Zone, Disarmament and Arms Control Act 1987 and the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines, 1997.
+Responsible Investment Exclusion The Meat Board will reference the New Zealand Super Fund (NZSF) Responsible Investment Exclusion List which details specific companies.
+Refer here for New Zealand Super Fund Exclusions.
 Infrastructure/utilities The returns from infrastructure/utilities companies can commonly be explained by traditional market, value and size factors.
 These assets are contained within broad indices and there is no compelling rationale to allocate to these sectors as a separate asset class.

 Commodities Commodities fail the asset class test.
 They comprise securities that have dissimilar financial characteristics and may behave differently in similar markets.
 Commodities do not produce any income stream, inhibiting common valuation metrics.
 The investment rationale is largely limited to future price speculation without any clear evidence of the existence of an expected long term commodity risk premium.
 High yield/junk bonds Rejected due to the quality of the securities being below investment grade.
 Hedge funds Dissimilar securities, high cost, opaque structures, often illiquid.
 Private equity, including venture capital Usually highly concentrated, typically illiquid, long minimum holding period, generally opaque, often high cost.
 Structured debt securities Opaque structures, typically behave like equity securities in the event of market dislocation, often illiquid.
 Preference shares Inappropriate for tax reasons.
 Leveraged investments Amplify risk, opaque structures, typically speculative in nature.
 Derivatives - Options, Futures, Commodities contracts, contracts for difference Can be used to leverage positions, amplify risk, speculative in nature.
 Unlisted equity securities Illiquid.
 Limited partnerships Illiquid.